-- If your patient is experiencing complex symptoms (e.g. pain, delirium, nausea, dyspnea, or complex psychosocial, emotional or spiritual distress) related to their life-threatening illness at any point in their illness trajectory, from diagnosis through to recovery or near to death.
+- If your patient is experiencing complex symptoms (e.g., pain, delirium, nausea, dyspnea, or complex psychosocial, emotional or spiritual distress) related to their life-threatening illness at any point in their illness trajectory, from diagnosis through to recovery or end-of-life.

-- If you need support around advanced care planning, goals of care discussions, and decision making around withholding or withdrawing medical treatments.
+- If you need support around advance care planning, goals of care discussions, and decision making about withholding or withdrawing medical treatments.

 Palliative Care Community Consult Team

-This team provides consultative support within PCH for patients, families, and healthcare teams to help manage complex palliative symptoms and issues related to a patient’s life-threatening illness.
-Consults are provided by physicians with specialist expertise in palliative medicine.
-The team will follow a patient in consultation as needed until symptoms are optimized or the patient leaves PCH.
-Follow-up with outpatient specialist palliative care teams, if needed, will be discussed prior to signing off or discharge.
+This service provides consultative support to patients admitted to KHSC, their families, and healthcare teams to assist with complex palliative symptoms and issues related to a patient’s life-threatening illness.
+The team will follow an inpatient consultation as needed until symptoms are optimized or the patient leaves KHSC.
+Follow-up with one of our outpatient specialist palliative care programs may be recommended following discharge.

 The majority of patients at KHSC will be admitted under other teams as the Most Responsible Providers, however some patients with palliative symptom issues as the primary reason for hospitalization may be transferred within KHSC or from outside hospitals or admitted directly under the palliative medicine team for management.